cybik/tk-quanta-baseline/doc/QUANTA_INTERFACES.md

 The following information is what the quanta_interfaces.h and eluk-led files are basing themselves on to attempt interaction with the WMI interface.
 This has been documented as a reference point.

+## Hey this looks legit

+It is **NOT**.
+This data is the result of sleuthing and sniffing around personally; @cybik (the author of the Eluktronics integration at this time) is not related to Eluktronics in any way, and only owns hardware sold by Eluktronics.

+## What is this anyway?

+The data contained here should help you poke at an Eluktronics Prometheus XVI's RW_GMWMI interface with a chance of it not exploding.

+## Doesn't look like Windows stuff to me

+Look at the ControlCenter app with dotPeek or Jetbrains Rider and thank me later.

+## "chance of it not exploding" sounds ominous.

+This is research-type data to *develop* Linux support for hardware.
+It is not intended for users, so yeah, here there be dragons.

+## I'm a dev and I have this hardware.
+How do I use it?

+`wmi_query_block` and `wmi_set_block`.
+If you're already out of your depth here, abandon all hope.
+Again, this is technical details, not user stuff.

+# Data

 |Operation|Settings|Outcome|
 |--- |--- |--- |
 |Get LED status?|a0 = 0xFA00 a1 = 0x0100|If nothing is put aside from a1 and a2, it seems as if there is a returned value. check.<br/>Per spec, a2 contains the RGB setting, but might be only one? or memory shenanigans for everything? this one is danger.|